1891 Western University of Pennsylvania football team: Geneva

-On November 21, the third game of the season between the WUPs and Geneva College took place on the East End Gymnasium grounds.
+On November 21, the third game of the season between the WUPs and Geneva College took place on the East End Gymnastic grounds.
 The rubber match was hotly contested and a dispute took center stage.
 The WUPs traded possessions with Geneva early in the first half and then Gill assumed he had made a touchdown for WUP.
 However, the referee claimed Gill was out of bounds.
 An argument ensued and the disgruntled Westerns returned to the field of play.
 The defenses of both teams played well as neither team was able to score before halftime.

 Sterrett of Geneva scored a touchdown early in the second half and the goal kick after was successful.
 With ninety seconds remaining the University boys drove the ball deep into Geneva territory and with a final push scored a touchdown.
 The goal kick after failed and Geneva won 6–4.

 The WUP lineup for the Geneva game was Frank Rhea (left guard), Anson McGrew (right guard), H.T.
 Welty (center), George Neale (left tackle), Harry Calvert (right tackle), Harvey Evans (right end), Dudley DuBarry (left end), W. Gill (right halfback), Joseph Griggs (left halfback), Gardner Steele (fullback) and Bert Smyers (quarterback).